ianmiell/shutit/index.md

    - Vagrant multinode builds
  - Modular
    - [Build an OS from scratch step by step](https://zwischenzugs.wordpress.com/2015/01/12/make-your-own-bespoke-docker-image/)
- - Outputs include a series of shell commands you can port to other CM tools
- - Extensive debugging tools to make reproducible runs easier
- - Utility functions for common tasks (that work across distros)
  - 'Training mode', forces users to type in commands
    - [Git Trainer](https://asciinema.org/a/32807?t=70)
    - [Understanding Docker Namespaces](https://zwischenzugs.wordpress.com/2015/11/21/understanding-docker-network-namespaces/)